franklyinc-public/frankly-ruby/README.md

 Documentation
 -------------

-Please find the complete iOS integration guide at <a>http://franklyinc.github.io/frankly-ios</a>
+Please find the complete Ruby integration guide at <a>http://franklyinc.github.io/frankly-ruby</a>